TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-11-06-wow-to-change-php-code-with-abstract-syntax-tree.md

 - refactor Laravel App to Symfony App
 - ...

-It can to many things for you, depends on how much work you put it it.
+It can do many things for you, depends on how much work you put in it.
 Today we will try to **change method name**.

 ## 4 Steps to Changing a name